What we do:

 Current Focus Areas

-What we fund.
+What we do.

 We like to work with not-for-profits who collaborate with others creating greater impact for each Sparacio cause.
 We predominantly focus in geographic areas related to John Sparacio and our board members, as well as international areas related to our specific causes.